buildbot/buildbot/master/docs/manual/cfg-global.rst

 disk space, yet in many cases developers never consult this historical information.

-.. bbcfg:: changeHorizon
+.. bb:cfg:: changeHorizon
-.. bbcfg:: buildHorizon
+.. bb:cfg:: buildHorizon
-.. bbcfg:: eventHorizon
+.. bb:cfg:: eventHorizon
-.. bbcfg:: logHorizon
+.. bb:cfg:: logHorizon

-The :bbcfg:`changeHorizon` key determines how many changes the master will keep a record of.
+The :bb:cfg:`changeHorizon` key determines how many changes the master will keep a record of.
 One place these changes are displayed is on the waterfall page.
 This parameter defaults to 0, which means keep all changes indefinitely.

-The :bbcfg:`buildHorizon` specifies the minimum number of builds for each builder which should be kept on disk.
-The :bbcfg:`eventHorizon` specifies the minumum number of events to keep -- events mostly describe connections and disconnections of slaves, and are seldom helpful to developers.
-The :bbcfg:`logHorizon` gives the minimum number of builds for which logs should be maintained; this parameter must be less than :bbcfg:`buildHorizon`.
-Builds older than :bbcfg:`logHorizon` but not older than :bbcfg:`buildHorizon` will maintain their overall status and the status of each step, but the logfiles will be deleted.
+The :bb:cfg:`buildHorizon` specifies the minimum number of builds for each builder which should be kept on disk.
+The :bb:cfg:`eventHorizon` specifies the minumum number of events to keep -- events mostly describe connections and disconnections of slaves, and are seldom helpful to developers.
+The :bb:cfg:`logHorizon` gives the minimum number of builds for which logs should be maintained; this parameter must be less than :bb:cfg:`buildHorizon`.
+Builds older than :bb:cfg:`logHorizon` but not older than :bb:cfg:`buildHorizon` will maintain their overall status and the status of each step, but the logfiles will be deleted.

 Caches
 ++++++

-.. bbcfg:: caches
+.. bb:cfg:: caches

-The :bbcfg:`caches` configuration key contains the configuration for Buildbot's in-memory caches.
+The :bb:cfg:`caches` configuration key contains the configuration for Buildbot's in-memory caches.
 These caches keep frequently-used objects in memory to avoid unnecessary trips to the database or to pickle files.
 Caches are divided by object type, and each has a configurable maximum size.
 The default size for